AvalonSemiconductors/AS2650/docs/source/isa.rst

 Register Addressing
 -------------------

-All instructions that operate on a single instruction in-place are encoded in a single byte with a 6-bit opcode and 2-bit register address.
+All instructions that operate on a single register in-place are encoded in a single byte with a 6-bit opcode and 2-bit register index.

 .. wavedrom::